-In 2008 Keys recorded the James Bond Quantum Of Solace theme song “Another Way to Die” with Jack White, and in 2009 she recorded “Empire State of Mind” with Jay-Z. She released The Element of Freedom in 2009 which reached number 2 on U.S. charts and went platinum and reached number 1 on U.K. Charts.
-Girl on Fire, her 2012 album, debuted at number 1, went gold, and earned her another Grammy.
-In 2013 she released her second live album, VH1 Storytellers, and 2016 she released Here, which peaked at number 2.
+In 2008 Keys recorded the James Bond Quantum of Solace theme song “Another Way to Die” with Jack White, and in 2009 she recorded “Empire State of Mind” with Jay-Z. She released The Element of Freedom in 2009 which reached number two on U.S. charts.
+On the U.K. charts, the album reached number one and also went platinum.
+Girl on Fire, her 2012 album, debuted at number one, went gold, and earned her another Grammy.
+In 2013 she released her second live album, VH1 Storytellers, and 2016 she released Here, which peaked at number two.
 In 2017 Keys released Vault Playlist, Vol. 1, which included new versions of earlier songs and unreleased material.

 Keys has also had multiple acting roles, her first as Keshia Knight Pulliam’s four-year-old friend on The Cosby Show.
 Keys has since appeared in the series Charmed (1998-2006), The Backyardigans (2004-2010), American Dreams (2002-2005), and The Voice (2011-), on which she is a judge.
 She has also appeared in the films Smokin’ Aces (2006), The Nanny Diaries (2007), and The Secret Life of Bees (2008).